 New Directions leads the Reading Community Learning Network (RCLN).
-The network currently has 36 member organisations.
-The network is independently chaired.
-Any organisations wishing to join the network should contact Jill.firstname.lastname@example.org.
+The network currently has 36 member organisations and is independently chaired.
+If your organisation would like to join the network contact Jill.email@example.com.

 RCLN member organisations offer a varied range of targeted and universal learning opportunities and employment support to different groups in Reading.